stagedml/pylightnix/docs/Reference.md

 def build_outpath(m: Build) -> Path
 ```

-Return the output path of the derivation being built.
+Return the output path of the realization being built.
 Output path is a
 path to valid temporary folder where user may put various build artifacts.
 Later this folder becomes a realization.